Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 print(i)
 ```

-Over several passes, code oprimisation techniques may remove the for loop and just set `x` to 0 so it doesn't get redefined 10,000 times.
+Over several passes, code optimisation techniques may remove the for loop and just set `x` to 0 so outside of iit doesn't get redefined 10,000 times.
 More severe optimisations may calculate that `i` will be 50000 every time, so just change the value of y to 50000.

 ### Linkers and loaders